-Drilling data can be applied using two different commands:

-- 1. The JumpAndFireList command which specifies a list of discrete two- or three-axis coordinate data along with laser pulse-width values for two laser modulation outputs. - 2.
-The JumpAndDrillList command which specifies a list of discrete two-axis coordinate data with drilling specific laser firing and synchronization parameters.
+Drilling data can be applied using the JumpAndDrillList command which specifies a list of discrete two-axis coordinate data with drilling specific laser firing and synchronization parameters.

-The coordinate information in both of these commands represents discrete jump points that are applied without profiling.
+The coordinate information in this command represents discrete jump points that are applied without profiling.
 Galvo/servo controllers used in this mode must be capable of handling transient command inputs that could range in distance from single-bit to full-field.
-The expectation is that real-time in-positon feedback is available for sensing by the SMC as is the case with GSBus connected Lightning[TM] II digital servo controllers.
+The expectation is that real-time inpositon feedback is available for sensing by the SMC as is the case with GSBus connected LightningTM II digital servo controllers.
 Both closed-loop and open-loop modes of operation are supported as described below.
 More detailed information about via-hole drilling using the SMC can be found in application notes on the Cambridge Technology web site www.camtech.com/downloads/customers.
 Please contact Cambridge Technology Technical Support for the download password: support-us@cambridgetechnology.com